 - see other's insights, revisions, reviews, critiques, perspectives when you look at some content

-- add value with highlights, reactions, comments
+- add value with highlights, reactions, comments without the site having to build interfaces for it

 - discover shared interests together with friends or whatever group